Where to Develop Film in Houston in 2023.

 Aside from their film-related services, The Photo Lab also offers photo restoration as well as headshots (with an excellent reputation for the quality of both of these offerings).

-While there aren’t too many places for film developing in Houston city limits, here are a few other labs we like, located in the greater Houston area.
+While there aren’t too many places for film developing in Houston city limits, here are a few other labs located in the greater Houston area.

 You’ll be able to bring your 35mm and 120 film here, whether it’s C-41 color, black and white, or slide film.
 You can even bring in APS or 110 film for processing.